MonishESGit/corrdiff_project/README.md

 by modifying `dataset.output_variables`.
 This affects model output channels, training loss, generation artifacts, and evaluation metrics.
 Results confirm correct end-to-end execution, with expected degradation due to limited training budget.

+## Understanding & Analysis

+In addition to running experiments, I spent time reading, tracing, and understanding the full CorrDiff pipeline and its implementation in PhysicsNeMo.

+This includes:

+- **Regression model**
+  - UNet-based deterministic predictor used to estimate the conditional mean
+  - Role of regression as a low-frequency / large-scale baseline
+  - Output channel configuration driven by `dataset.output_variables`
+  - Interaction with normalization via `stats.json`

+- **Diffusion model**
+  - EDM-style residual diffusion model trained to predict stochastic corrections
+  - Conditioning on regression output during training and generation
+  - Noise scheduling, residual targets, and ensemble sampling behavior
+  - Effect of training budget, learning rate, and diffusion steps on forecast quality

+- **Generation pipeline**
+  - How regression and diffusion are combined at inference time
+  - Role of ensembles and stochastic sampling
+  - Deterministic vs stochastic components of generation
+  - Ensemble mean vs individual ensemble members

+- **Configuration system (Hydra)**
+  - How base configs, model configs, dataset configs, and overrides compose
+  - Mapping from YAML configs to code paths in `train.py` and `generate.py`
+  - Practical implications of changing hyperparameters such as learning rate, training duration, number of ensembles, and output variables

+The experiments in this repository were designed not only to produce outputs, but to validate understanding of how architectural choices, hyperparameters, and configuration decisions affect model behavior and results.